 UK Residents

-If you are staying within our practice area for a period of less than 3 months and you require medical attention we are happy to treat you as a 'temporary resident'.
-This is usually treatment for which cannot wait until you return home.
+If you are staying within our practice area for a period of less than 3 months and you require medical attention, we are happy to treat you as a 'temporary resident'.
+This is usually for treatment which cannot wait until you return home.

 This will keep an accurate compliance record of your medication use and negate the need to see another GP.

-If however your own practice are not happy to do this, please ask for an appointment with the GP, ideally bringing a note of what medication you take.
+If, however, your own practice are not happy to do this, please ask for an appointment with the GP, ideally bringing a note of what medication you take.

-For further information, or to make an appointment please contact the practice on:
+For further information, or to make an appointment, please contact the practice on:

 0131 260 9226

-Visitors from out with the UK, and staying within the practice area, can be eligible for free NHS treatment subject to meeting set criteria.
+Visitors from out-with the UK, and staying within the practice area, can be eligible for free NHS treatment subject to meeting set criteria.

-For further information, or to make an appointment please contact the practice on:
+For further information, or to make an appointment, please contact the practice on:

 0131 260 9226

-Advise the receptionist of your status, if you are happy to be treated as a private patient or have a valid EH1C card.
+Advise the receptionist of your status, if you have a valid GHIC card.
+Alternative to seeing a GP

 |